dymmond/lilya/docs/en/docs/contrib/security/introduction.md

 ```

 !!!
 Tip
-    Here, `tokenUrl="token"` refers to a relative URL, `token`, which we haven’t created yet.
-Since it’s a relative URL, it’s equivalent to `./token`.
+    Here, `tokenUrl="token"` refers to a relative URL, `token`, which we haven't created yet.
+Since it's a relative URL, it's equivalent to `./token`.

     This means that if your API is hosted at `https://example.com/`, the full URL would be `https://example.com/token`.
 If your API is at `https://example.com/api/v1/`, then the full URL would be `https://example.com/api/v1/token`.

     Using a relative URL is important, as it ensures your application continues to function correctly, even in more advanced scenarios, like when running **Behind a Proxy**.

-This parameter doesn’t automatically create the `/token` endpoint or path operation.
+This parameter doesn't automatically create the `/token` endpoint or path operation.
 Instead, it simply declares that the URL `/token` will be the endpoint that the client should use to obtain the token.

 This information is then used in OpenAPI and displayed in the interactive API documentation, guiding the client on where to send the request for the token.